Iconoclast

 - Threads of Silent Longing (Hasti Abbasi)Bahar drinks a glass of water.
 A soft sensation starts to stir inside her.
 Still within her regular cycle, yet ...

 - This Land Is Mine (Nina Paley)Who’s Killing Who?
-A Viewer’s Guide Because you can’t tell the players without a pogrom!
-Early Man This ...
+A Viewer’s Guide Early Man This generic “cave man” represents the first human settlers in Israel/Canaan/the ...

 - When Feminism Becomes a Tool for Assimilation (Nathalie Martinek)You’re at a women’s empowerment event.
 Everyone on stage speaks fluently and eloquently.
 The language is crisp, the tone measured, ...